Nordic Cross Country and Snowshoes

 Click this MAP button to see the SHRED TRAILS.
 The trails are designated by level of difficulty - Green (easiest), Blue (more difficult), and Black (most difficult).

-Kelly Canyon charges a facility fee of $8 per person per day (ages 12 and under are free) for a nordic/biking/snowshoeing pass entitling the holder to park in the private parking areas owned by the Resort, use of the lodge facilities, and use of the trails within the permit area of the Resort.
+Kelly Canyon charges a facility fee of $10 per person per day (ages 12 and under are free if accompanied by a paying adult) for a nordic/biking/snowshoeing pass entitling the holder to park in the private parking areas owned by the Resort, use of the lodge facilities, and use of the trails within the permit area of the Resort.
 The only legal parking and lodge facilities in the vicinity are located on private land owned by the Resort.
 Using Lift 4 requires the purchase of a full-day or half-day lift ticket.
-Single lift rides can be purchased for $6 each.
+Single lift rides can be purchased for $10 each.

 Additional trails are planned for future winter and summer seasons.
 So stay tuned!